sithmel/Do-androids-dream-of-electric-duck/README.md

 { done: true } // this signals that the sequence is exhausted
 ```
-asyncIterators are similar but their next method returns a Promise that once resolved returns the same kind of objects.
+asyncIterators are similar but its next method returns a Promise that once resolved returns the same kind of objects.

 Both iterator/asyncIterator can implement optional methods such as throw/return.
 We will have a look at return in a few paragraphs.